theupdateframework/taps/tap3.md

 # Security Analysis

-We argue that this TAP does not change existing security guarantees, because it uses essentially the same preorder depth-first search algorithm as before in resolving delegations.
-The only difference between the previous and new search algorithm is that, in any single delegation, all specified roles must provide the same hashes and length of that target.
-This does not interfere with how prioritized and / or terminating delegations are used to support the OR relation.
+We argue that this TAP does not change existing security guarantees, because it uses essentially the same preorder depth-first search algorithm to resolve delegations.
+The only difference between the previous and new search algorithm is that, in any multi-role delegation, all specified roles must provide the same hashes and length of that target.
+This does not interfere with how prioritized and terminating delegations are used to support the OR relation.

 # Backwards Compatibility